digitoimistodude/air-notifications/README.md

 In these templates you have access to the notification data by `$notification` variable.

-If you want to add the ability to dismiss the notification you will need to make sure you do 2 things.
+If you want to add the ability to dismiss the notification you will need to make sure you do 3 things.
+* Make sure your main wrapper by default has `display: none`, this to prevent the notification from appearing and then disappearing if it had already been closed before.
 * Add class `air-notification` to your main wrapper
 * Add data attribute `data-notification-id` to your main wrapper and your button.
 Value for this should be unique since it will be saved in the users localstorage, when closing a notification. `$notification['guid']` is created just for this use.